SalimanDolev/N-puzzle/README.md

 # N-puzzle
+# Artificial- intelligence project
-Artificial- intelligence project: solving N-puzzle with various types of searches include: A*,IDF, DFBnB and more.
+solving N-puzzle with various types of searches include: A*,IDF, DFBnB and more.